-Solar Energy Engineering & Commercialization, P.S.M.: the professional science master’s (PSM) is one of a relatively new type of graduate programs that are aimed at students who desire both technical and nontechnical aspects to their graduate education.
+Solar Energy Engineering & Commercialization, P.S.M.: the professional science master’s (PSM) is aimed at students who desire both technical and nontechnical aspects to their graduate education.
 Across the USA there are 355 PSM programs currently in existence at over 165 institutions, according to the National Professional Science Master’s Association (NPSMA).
-The PSM in Solar Energy Engineering & Commercialization at ASU is arguably the only program of its kind that enables students to develop improved understanding of solar energy technologies along with the business/policy/nontechnical aspects necessary for successful development and commercialization.
+The PSM in Solar Energy Engineering & Commercialization at ASU enables students to develop improved understanding of solar energy technologies along with the business/policy/nontechnical aspects necessary for successful development and commercialization.

 The Solar Energy Engineering & Commercialization (SEEC) graduate program offers advanced, interdisciplinary education in solar energy to students with backgrounds in science, technology, engineering or mathematics (STEM).
 The objective of the program is to enable graduates to pursue careers in industry, government, or the nonprofit sector that involve solar energy and its utilization.